Vmware

 Written by Sam McGeown on 13/9/2017

-Published under Career, Community and VMware
+Published under Career, Community, VMware

-Transforming Networking and Security for the Digital Era Wednesday morning I attended the Network and Security keynote which, if I’m honest, I found to be a bit boring.
+Wednesday morning I attended the Network and Security keynote which, if I’m honest, I found to be a bit boring.
 To be fair, it was probably aimed at business leaders and maybe not those that are technical.
 There were three customer stories, but I would have liked to have heard much more about the problems that NSX solved for them specifically, rather than being datacenter transformation/cloud journey stories that included NSX.
+For me, it felt like there was nothing new in the presentation that hadn’t been covered in the general sessions.
+I would have liked to have seen and heard a bit more what the NSBU’s leadership think is going to be big over the next 5 years.

 Written by Sam McGeown on 7/9/2017

-Published under Career, NSX and VMware
+Published under Career, NSX, VMware

 Just under two months ago I left my role at Xtravirt and started life as a contractor.
 At that point I was content to live the contractor life for a year or so and see what opportunities came along.
 I didn’t expect opportunity to come along so quickly!
-TLDR; I’m joining VMware as part of the PSO NSX practice!
-I’ve seen VMware as the place that I would end up working for a while now, having worked as a customer and a partner it seemed like a logical progression.

 Written by Simon Eady on 28/7/2017

-Published under VMware and vRealize Operations
+Published under VMware, vRealize Operations

-[vRealize Operations Manager 6.6, which was recently released by VMware.
 We started with an overview of all the cool new stuff and then drill down into individual areas.
 We then jumped into a Live Demo as usual to see the new features in action.
-We would highly appreciate if you could spend 30 seconds to fill up this quick and simple survey to provide us your feedback.
-You can also request topics of your choice through this survey.

 Written by Sam McGeown on 20/7/2017

-Published under VMware and vRealize Automation
+Published under VMware, vRealize Automation

 As a consultant I’ve had the opportunity to design, install and configure dozens of production vRealize Automation deployments, from reasonably small Proof of Concept environments to globally-scaled multi-datacenter fully distributed behemoths.
 It’s fair to say, that I’ve made mistakes along the way - and learned a lot of lessons as to what makes a deployment a success.
-In the end, pretty much everything comes down to getting the pre-requisites right.
-Nothing that I’ve written here is not already documented in the official documentation, and the installation wizard does a huge amount of the work for you.

 Written by Simon Eady on 19/3/2017